Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

 `subjectcounts_C9` represents the subject counts for grade 9-C (use `C9` instead of `9C` [read more](#Division)).
 `subjectcounts_D10` represents the same about grade 10-D.

-!!! note Using dictionaries in Julia
-    See the [Dictionary](beginner/#Dictionary) section for help.

 ### Division

 The `Division` type is used to represent a division of students.
 It stores two fields: grade and section (both integers).
 For our data, the divisions can be represented as:

 ```julia
 C9 = Division(9, 3)
 D10 = Division(10, 4)